antham/cultura/README.md

 ## Check the providers

 You can ensure providers are running properly by calling `cultura doctor run-providers`, you will see for each provider if the parser is working properly.

+# Submitting a new provider

+If you have an idea of a source of fact that could be added to cultura open an issue and let discuss about it.